 Understanding Your Energy Bills: Unit Rates

-What are Unit rates?
+What Are Unit Rates?

 Which factors affect the unit rates a supplier will offer?